SAP-samples/cap-llm-plugin-samples/docs/anonymization-usage.md

 CAP LLM Plugin helps developers create tailored Generative AI based CAP applications without exposing confidential data to LLM by anonymizing sensitive data leveraging SAP HANA Cloud Data Anonymization.

 ## **Prerequisites**

 - Install the CAP LLM plugin in your CAP project using the following npm command:

     `npm install cap-llm-plugin`

 - You will need SAP HANA Cloud attached to your CAP application already.
 Refer [here](https://developers.sap.com/group.hana-cloud-cap-setup.html).

-- A cloud foundry enviornment to deploy your CAP application to.
+- A cloud foundry environment to deploy your CAP application to.
 Refer [here](https://help.sap.com/docs/DIGITALPAYMENTS/a5c364402f8d4c0b99f6a4c7de385a56/223db7192df44425b66bba122110779b.html) to enable Cloud Foundry in your SAP BTP subaccount.

 - Set up default permissions for HDI container in your CAP application.
 In the db section of the CAP application, perform the steps specified in the "how" section of the [blog](https://blogs.sap.com/2022/01/19/modifying-the-default-access_role-in-hdi-containers/).